Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Bulk noisy dynamics

 Noise averaging now acts at each time step instead of at each stroboscopic time.
 For proper comparison with Eq.~(\ref{eq:masterStrob}) we look at the master equation after two steps i.e. single Floquet step of the protocol:

-Different from Eq.~(\ref{eq:masterStrob}), for $\sigma\neq 0$, the contribution of the first term to the dynamics is always modified by the noise terms in the equation.
+Different from Eq.~(\ref{eq:masterStrob}), for $\sigma\neq 0$, the contribution of the first term to the dynamics is always modified by the noise.
 This means that decoherence-free subspaces do not exist for random noise.